anilmor23/lmdglogistics/GOOGLE_SHEETS_SETUP.md

 # Google Sheets Integration Setup Guide

-This guide will help you set up Google Sheets to store form submissions from your LMDG Logistics website.
+This guide will help you set up Google Sheets to store form submissions from your LMGD Logistics website.

 ## Overview